-How to have child and family benefits directly deposited to my bank account?
+How to have child and family benefits directly deposited into my bank account?

-You can enroll for direct deposit immediately if you are registered for the My Account service with Canada Revenue Agency (CRA).
+You can enroll for direct deposit online if you are registered for the My Account service (after you filed your 1st income tax return) with Canada Revenue Agency (CRA) or Direct deposit through participating financial institutions.
 You may also fill out the Direct Deposit Request - Individuals form, sign and mail it to the address on the form.

-The Government of Canada is switching to direct deposit payments.
+Direct deposit is a convenient and secure way to receive your payments from the Government of Canada.
 If you already signed up for direct deposit and provided bank account information to the Canada Revenue Agency (CRA) for one or more payments, CRA will continue to use this information for those payments.
 However, if you become entitled to a new payment, please contact the CRA to authorize them to use your existing information or provide new direct deposit banking information.